Home Office should be stripped of responsibility for Windrush compensation, MPs say

 “Too often, injustice has been compounded rather than compensated,” the MPs said.
 “This is unacceptable and must not continue.”

-MPs said reforms introduced in December 2020 to improve the system had not gone far enough,.
+MPs said reforms introduced in December 2020 to improve the system had not gone far enough.

 UK news in pictures